CamelCaseNotation/gloo/docs/content/api/github.com/solo-io/gloo/projects/gloo/api/v1/proxy.proto.sk.md

-Listeners define the address:port where the proxy will listen for incoming connections A Listener accepts connections (currently only HTTP is supported) and apply user-defined behavior for those connections, e.g. performing SSL termination, HTTP retries, and rate limiting.
+Listeners define the address:port where the proxy will listen for incoming connections A Listener accepts connections and apply user-defined behavior for those connections, e.g. performing SSL termination, HTTP retries, and rate limiting.

 ```yaml